 3 Funds for an IRA

 Hi, Russ.
-Thanks for being here today.
+Thank you for being here today.

 Russ Kinnel: Glad to be here.